JoeKun/freebsd-configuration/documentation/freebsd/freebsd-command-line-tools.md

 ## Additional command-line tools for unprivileged users

-Here are a few more command-line tools you might be interested in using with your [unpriviledged user on FreeBSD](freebsd-unprivileged-user.md).
+Here are a few more command-line tools you might be interested in using with your [unprivileged user on FreeBSD](freebsd-unprivileged-user.md).

 ### Terminal Markdown Viewer